YEAR OF THE DOG is a slice-of-life game / dog ownership simulator about living with a Shiba Inu in San Francisco.

 When is the game coming out?

-My goal is end of year, though when exactly is something I can’t commit to.
+My goal is near end of 2018, though when exactly is something I can’t commit to.

 What platforms will it be on?